Rammelkast/VeloxAnticheat/README.md

 + Any logs, videos or screenshots relating to the issue

 # License
-Velox Anticheat is licensed under the [GPL-3.0](https://github.com/Rammelkast/VeloxAnticheat/blob/master/LICENSE) license.
+Velox Anticheat is **almost** entirely licensed under the [GPL-3.0](https://github.com/Rammelkast/VeloxAnticheat/blob/master/LICENSE) license.
+Any deviations from GPL-3.0 will be noted in the class or file copyright header.